RocketManGit/F1_Aero_Optimizer/README.md

 | Monza (Italian GP) | 18.9% | 1.99 | +17.4s |
 | Monaco | 52.0% | 5.06 | -3.5s |

+Low DF = low downforce = flat wings = less drag = faster on straights High DF = high downforce = steep wings = more grip = faster in corners

+Low→High DF Delta is the lap time difference between running the lowest possible downforce setup and the highest possible downforce setup on a given circuit.

+For Monza it was +17.4s — meaning the highest downforce setup is 17.4 seconds slower per lap than the lowest.
+That's a massive penalty, reflecting how brutally drag-sensitive Monza is.

+For Monaco it was -3.5s — meaning the highest downforce setup is actually 3.5 seconds faster than the lowest.
+The negative sign means more downforce helps.
+The magnitude is smaller than Monza's because even at Monaco there are a few short straights where drag still costs something.

 Monza's long straights push the optimum to minimum downforce.
 Monaco's near-constant cornering pushes it to maximum.
 The model recovers this result purely from circuit geometry and physics — no hardcoding.

 ---